iPad 6 Wi-Fi Right Speaker Replacement

 Step 12

-- Gently slide your opening pick along the top edge of the device, making sure to pause just before you get to the front camera.
+- Gently glide the opening pick along the top edge of your device, stopping just shy of the front camera.
+Keep it smooth and steady!

 Step 13

-- Slide that pick right above the front camera to break free the adhesive holding it tight.
+- Slide the pick right above the front camera to loosen up that adhesive.

-- Keep that pick nice and cozy near the right side of the front camera before moving on!
+- Leave the pick chilling near the right side of the front camera before you move on.

 Step 14

-- Slide the pick back in and gently nudge it toward the top-right corner to fully loosen that stubborn top adhesive.
+- Slide the pick back in and nudge it up towards the top-right corner to fully release that sticky top edge.

-- Keep the pick parked in the top-right corner so the adhesive doesn't sneak back together.
+- Keep the pick lodged in the top-right corner so the adhesive doesn’t sneak back together.

 Step 15